code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-03-jsf-primefaces-theme-example.md

 <img src="{{ site.url }}/assets/images/jsf-primefaces/jsf-primefaces-themes-maven-project.png" alt="jsf primefaces themes maven project">

 ## 3. Maven Setup

+We start from a previous [JSF Spring Boot Example]({{ site.url }}/jsf-primefaces-example.html) in which we created a greeting dialog based on a first and last name input field.

 As the PrimeFaces community themes are not available in the Maven central repository we need to specify the [PrimeFaces Maven Repository](http://repository.primefaces.org){:target="_blank"} in our Maven POM file as shown below.